 Princeton University is a member of the eight-school Berlin Consortium for German Studies (BCGS), which allows undergraduate students of German to earn full academic credit from Princeton while studying at the Freie Universität Berlin.
 This is a rare opportunity to study abroad in an academic course tailored to students’ program needs at their home institution alongside, rather than instead of, advanced language study.
 Students pay normal Princeton tuition, and those receiving financial aid will continue to receive aid during their studies in Berlin.
 Details about the program and how to apply can be found on the BCGS program website.

 Departmental students wishing to enroll in this or any other foreign study program may do so, provided they present an acceptable plan of study that includes fulfillment of the departmental requirements for independent work and their application is approved by the Committee on Examinations and Standing.
-Early consultation with the Departmental Representative and BCGS Princeton liaison (Adam Oberlin) is strongly encouraged.
+Early consultation with the Director of Undergraduate Studies and BCGS Princeton liaison (Adam Oberlin) is strongly encouraged.

 Applications for the Berlin program are due in early November for the spring term and in early March for the following academic year.
 For application forms and additional information, contact Adam Oberlin, at firstname.lastname@example.org or (609) 258-8424, or Gisella Gisolo, Director, Study Abroad Program at (609) 258-1010.

 The German Department offers other opportunities for travel and study abroad in Germany during the summer months.

 Immerse yourself in the culture of Germany through seminars in literature and the intensive language program of Princeton-in-Munich.